-Taylor Benefits Insurance has 2.5 decades worth of experience and knowledge helping match clients to group insurance plans that work for them.
+Taylor Benefits Insurance has over 25 years of experience and knowledge developed by helping match clients to group insurance plans that work for them.
 Our insurance plans are unique in the healthcare marketplace since we write them ourselves, choosing not to rely on existing plans that limit our clients.
 Our plans are affordable and custom-designed to work best for you.

-The following services are available to our clients when they purchase a custom-designed plan.
+The following affordable health insurance coverage services are available to our clients when they purchase a custom-designed health insurance plan.

-Taylor Benefits Insurance is an independent agency providing group healthcare insurance plans to clients.
-As such, we are not regulated by the market to provide specific plans and we are not limited by specific insurance plan carriers.
-We are able to provide a wider range of options to our clients as a result, which make us more versatile, and our plans more open to customization, than other insurance providers.
+Taylor Benefits Insurance is an independent agency.
+We offer group coverage plans to clients.
+That means we are not regulated by the market to provide specific health plans, and we are not limited to designated insurance plan carriers.
+As a result, we can provide a wider range of health benefits to our clients.
+We are more nimble, and our plans are more customized than those offered by other insurance providers.

-Contact us today to discuss our group health insurance plans for North Carolina residents, and your goals for group health care insurance.
-We require no obligation or payment, and we will provide free estimates for your group.
+Contact us today to discuss our group health insurance plans for North Carolina residents and your goals for group insurance.
+The consultation is complimentary, there is no obligation, and we will provide free estimates for your group.
 Get the coverage you need at the price you want with an independent insurance agency today!

 Some cost-saving methods include increasing the deductible and changing coverage options.
 Companies can choose a more economical delivery system, like a high deductible plan, which can be supported by a health savings account (HSA).
 In large firms, the percentage of workers with an annual deductible greater than $2,000 has grown from three percent to 22 percent since 2009.
-Also, many workers pay a portion of the service cost when they use it –called coinsurance.
-The payment might be a flat fee or a percentage of the charge and may vary depending on the type of visit.
+Also, many workers pay a portion of the service cost when they use it.
+This feature is called coinsurance.
+The coinsurance payment might be a flat fee or a percentage of the charge and may vary depending on the type of visit.

 Depending on the company size and the employee demographics, consider alternative service delivery structures, including a PPO, HMO, and POS program.
 PPOs (preferred provider organizations) are the most common plans by enrollment figures.
-As employers and insurers have worked together to manage costs, one helpful tool is a high deductible plan combined with a health savings account.
+As employers and insurers have worked together to manage costs, one helpful tool is a high-deductible plan combined with health savings accounts.
 Ask your consultant if this might be a good approach for your firm.

 North Carolina doesn’t require employers to offer any paid time off to workers.
 Of course, many employers grant time off as a benefit and recruiting tool.
 North Carolina insurance rules require that insurers cover several benefits in addition to those included in the ACA essential minimum: